ValeroJM/local_library_thinkful/README.md

 ## Extra test Added

-Here I will include all the files and scenarios I added to support the testing:
+Here I included all the files and scenarios I added to support the testing:

 * **accounts.test.js** - (Path: public/test/accounts.test.js)
     * Test Case: **findAccountById() should be a funtion** -> Validates the typeOf findAccountById.